freeCodeCamp/freeCodeCamp/docs/how-to-setup-freecodecamp-locally.md

 This is essential, because this way you are able to work on your copy of freeCodeCamp on GitHub, or download it for working locally.
 Later, you will be able to request changes to be pulled into the main repository via a pull request.

 > **ProTip:**
-> The main repository at `https://github.com/freeCodeCamp/freeCodeCamp` is often referred to as `upstream` repository.
+> the main repository at `https://github.com/freeCodeCamp/freeCodeCamp` is often referred to as `upstream` repository.
 > Your fork at `https://github.com/YOUR_USER_NAME/freeCodeCamp` is often referred to as `origin` repository.

 **Follow these steps to fork the `https://github.com/freeCodeCamp/freeCodeCamp` repository:**